jasonkurniadj/Java-Chatting_Application-OpenChat/README.md

 # OpenChat
+` This project is intended for COMP6175 - Object Oriented Programming (LA08-LEC) assignments at BINUS University in 2017, even semester `

+## Overview
 OpenChat is a chat application that can connect users in the available network.
 Users must register in advance so they can login and use the features.

-` This project is intended for COMP6175 - Object Oriented Programming (LA08-LEC) assignments at BINUS University in 2017, even semester `

 ## Author
 | Name | NIM |